BibleBot/BibleBot/README.md

 [![Discord Bots](https://discordbots.org/api/widget/lib/361033318273384449.png)](https://discordbots.org/bot/361033318273384449)

-The premier Discord bot for Bible verses.
+The premier Discord bot for Bible verses and Christian resources.

-To use it, just say a Bible verse.
+To use it, just say a Bible verse or use the `+biblebot` help command.

 ## Self-Host Installation